Pferdchen/sudoku/README.md

 ## SudokuFX2

-A Non-Modular-Maven project for sudoku GUI.
+A Non-Modular-Maven project for sudoku GUI with JavaFX.

 ### Netbeans